Accelerating Change

 The following seven strategies will help you accelerate change and speed up results:

-- Explain why and create a sense of urgency for accelerating change.
-It’s all made up.
+2. Explain why and create a sense of urgency for accelerating change.